What is a diaphragm?

 Even at full price, a diaphragm works out to be approximately $0.42 to $2.08 per month over its lifetime, plus the cost of spermicide.
 If you’re still concerned about cost, many family planning clinics offer payment assistance programs.
 You can call ahead to ask about your options.

-Choosing the right birth control for you
+control for you

 Make an appointment to chat with your doctor about a birth control option that will work best for you.
 Diaphragms are low-cost, convenient, and often a long-lasting option if you’re looking for reliable pregnancy protection.
 Still, they may not be the right choice for every lifestyle.